 Voter Turnout - Comprehensive global political participation statistics, including regularly updated, country-by-country voter turnout figures for national presidential and parliamentary elections since 1945.
 (International Institute for Democracy and Electoral Assistance)

 WomenWatch - Statistics and indicators relating to gender equality and women's human rights worldwide.
-See also UN database on violence against women.
+See also UN Women.
 (United Nations)

 World Health - Health-related statistics and related information for each country (World Health Organization).
 See also Global Health Facts for international data on HIV/AIDS, tuberculosis, and malaria (Kaiser Family Foundation).